PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 Jack challenged a question back: “A cow?”
 He was incredulous, barely containing chortles.

-“Come on.” said Kim to Tom, grabbing her as he turned quickly to escape; firm steps towards the village hubbub.
+“Come on.” said Kim to Tom, grabbing her quickly as he turned to leave.

 “No!” burst Jack, “Wait!”; his interest in the pip confirmed.